 What happens when you are named as an estate executor?
-Nothing … until you're called upon to assume the relevant duties following the death of the person who asked you to play this crucial role.
+Nothing, until the death of the person who asked you to play this crucial role.

-Your duties essentially boil down to making sure the desires of the person who named you as his or her executor — often a family member or other loved one — are carried out.
+Your duties boil down to making sure the desires of the person who named you as their executor are carried out.
 Learn about the importance of an estate plan, as well as the fundamental responsibilities of estate executors.

 The Importance of an Estate Plan

 An estate executor's job is easier if the person who has died had an estate plan in place.
 An estate plan is a formal strategy created to assure that your wishes are fulfilled when you die.
 Naming an estate executor is the first step in creating an estate plan.
 In addition to a last will and testament that spells out your wishes, an estate plan features strategies that could help you maximize what you can pass on to your beneficiaries and minimize the taxes your estate might have to pay.